Karmaz95/crimson/README.md

 #### It consists of three partially interdependent modules:
 * crimson_recon   - automates the process of domain reconnaissance.
-* crimson_target  - automates the process of directories reconnaissance.
+* crimson_target  - automates the process of urls reconnaissance.
 * crimson_exploit - automates the process of bug founding.